Love chocolate? Travel to these destinations to get your sweet fix

 The cacao ceremony at W Punta de Mita honors the area’s past

 At the blissful W Punta de Mita in Riviera Nayarit, guests can take part in a cacao ceremony, an ancient ritual “honoring the Mayan ancestors of the region,” said Forbes.
-Cacao beans were sacred to the Maya, with chocolate considered food for the Gods, and this ritual is meant to stir “self-reflection and spiritual awakenings.”
+Cacao beans were sacred to the Maya, with chocolate considered food for the gods, and this ritual is meant to stir “self-reflection and spiritual awakenings.”

-Led by a shaman, the ceremony takes place outside of the hotel on the white sand beach, with participants drinking the cacao before relaxing with a sound bath meditation.
+Led by a shaman, the ceremony takes place outside the hotel on the white sand beach, with participants drinking the cacao before relaxing with a sound bath meditation.
 The experience leaves guests energized and renewed.

 The Week